0codeskills/VPN-set-up/README.md

 ### Skills Learned

-- Installation of SpiderFoot tool with use of terminal on Linux based VM.
+- Installation of OpenVPN server on Kali Linux VM.
-- Use of SpiderFoot to complete threat intelligence data mapping.
+- Configuration of OpenVPN server.
 - Ability to read the results of scan.
 - Enhanced knowledge of OSINT automation tool.

 ### Tools Used

 - Kali Linux virtual machine as controlled environment.
-- Linux terminal to intall and run cybersecurity tools.
+- Linux terminal to install and configure OpenVPN.
 - SpiderFoot to map threat intelligence data.

 ## Steps